vova-tarasov/magento2-containers/README.md

 ### Debugging and profiling
 #### Xdebug
-It is well-known Xdebug can kill the performance and make your setup work slow.
-It also drastically degrades the speed of `composer install` command, so it's recommended to turn it off during initial project import and work on a Frontend part.
+It is known Xdebug can kill the performance and make your setup work slow.
+It also drastically degrades the speed of `composer install` command, so it's recommended to turn it off during initial project import and for Frontend work.

 To turn Xdebug on in [docker-compose.yaml](docker-compose.yaml) change `BUILD_PHP_XDEBUG_ENABLE` to `1` and ensure you have `BUILD_PHP_XDEBUG_REMOTE_HOST` defined